Odaka, Fukushima

 Odaka (小高町, Odaka-machi) was a town located in Sōma District, Fukushima, Japan.

+Population

-As of 2003, the town had an estimated population of 13,482 and a density of 146.62 persons per km².
-The total area was 91.95 km².
+As of 2003, the town had an estimated population of 13,482 and a density of 146.62 persons per km2.
+The total area was 91.95 km2.

+Merge

 On January 1, 2006, Odaka, along with the city of Haramachi, and the town of Kashima (also from Sōma District), was merged to create the city of Minamisōma.

+2011 Tsunami

+In 2011, Odaka, along with other towns in the area near Fukushima, underwent a nuclear meltdown.
+Three reactors melted in Fukushima after an undersea earthquake sent a very destructive tsunami crashing into the coastline.